jdonnelly36/Deformable-ProtoPNet/README.txt

-Visit us at CVPR 2022 in the afternoon poster session (2.2, at poster 226b) on Wednesday, June 22, 2022!

 This code package implements the deformable prototypical part network (Deformable ProtoPNet) model described in "Deformable ProtoPNet: An Interpretable Image Classifier Using Deformable Prototypes" by Jon Donnelly, Alina Jade Barnett, and Chaofan Chen, published in CVPR 2022 and accessible at: